From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Experiments

+\paragraph{Unknown supply variance.} Next we examine how regret depends on $\sigma_S^2$ when the platform does not know its value, exercising \Cref{alg:Ada-AaaIV}.
+We vary $\sigma_S^2$ over $[0,1]$ on a uniform grid of 200 points, with $T = 10{,}000$ and a hypothesis-testing budget $T_0 = 100$.
+The results in \Cref{fig:phase_sigmaS} display a finite-sample transition: below the threshold (instances classified under $\HH_0$), regret is roughly flat in $\sigma_S^2$, whereas above it (instances under $\HH_1$), regret declines monotonically.
+The LOWESS fit~\citep{cleveland1979robust} makes this plateau-to-decline pattern explicit.
+The observed transition occurs at the theoretically predicted scale $\sigma_S^2\eqsim\Theta(1/\sqrt{T})$, with a finite-sample constant that depends on the testing rule, consistent with the rate $\widetilde{\Theta}(\sqrt T \wedge 1/\sigma_S^2)$ in \Cref{thm:upper_ada} and \Cref{thm:lower}.

-\subsection{Actions as Instruments: An Empirical Study on the Zomato Platform}
+\subsection{Actions as instruments: an empirical study on the Talabat platform}

-We evaluate our proposed methodology of ``actions as instruments'' using micro-level transaction data from \textbf{Zomato}, a leading food delivery platform operating in 21 Indian cities.
-The dataset covers the period from \textbf{September 1, 2021, to January 1, 2022}, and includes both successful and failed orders.\footnote{\url{https://www.kaggle.com/datasets/devdataanalyst/food-delivery-performance.}}
+We now evaluate the methodology of actions-as-instruments on micro-level transaction data from \emph{Talabat}, a leading food-delivery platform operating in 21 Egyptian cities.
+The dataset covers \emph{September 1, 2021 through January 1, 2022} and contains detailed order-level snapshots\footnote{\url{https://github.com/hassan-mustafa/Talabat-Delivery-Hero-Case-Study.}}.
+Throughout, we restrict the hypothesis class $\cF$ to the linear specification of \Cref{sec:linear},